 How To Build A Successful Project Team

 There are many components that come together to ensure you are successful as a project manager, from communicating effectively, to managing a schedule, to controlling the budget and handling risks.
 Nevertheless, most people would agree that an important first step is putting together the best project team.
-If you don’t have the right people in the right positions, you are only going to have an uphill battle ahead.
-So here’s the advice you need when putting together a successful project team .
+If you don’t have the right people in the right positions, you will have an uphill battle ahead.
+So here’s the advice you need to put together a successful project team.

 Steps to take when putting together a project team